KCCPMG/dnd-repo/readme.md

 ## Future Features

-The following features are in consideration for future releases:
+The following features and fixes are in consideration for future releases:

 - Allow users to click on a page from home to see their own creations and comments
 - See other users' items and comments (by user)